faraway1nspace/BayesCMR_workshop/README.md

 PART 3: Introduction to JAGS
 ----------------------------
 This part included 3 exercises to familiarize participants with the JAGS syntax and R workflow.
 The emphasis in on i) encoding prior beliefs and ii) encoding the likelihood (joint probability distribution of the data), together which serve as the basic skeleton for all subsequent JAGS models.
-There are three JAGS exercises in the [tree/master/PART3_introJAGS](R file) as part of this section:
+There are three JAGS exercises in the [R file](tree/master/PART3_introJAGS) as part of this section:
 - a simple Bernoulli model for average annual survival of 30 dolphins (with Beta Priors)
 - a Bernoulli model for average annual survival of 30 dolphins (with logit-Normal priors)
 - a logistic-regression of average annual survival of 30 dolphins (with logit-Normal priors)